yuede/yuede.github.io/index.md

 ## News

 *Oct.
-2020*: Our paper on binary code vulnerability analysis with graph neural network, BugGraph, is accepted to ASIACCS'21.
+2020*: Our paper on binary code vulnerability analysis with graph neural network, BugGraph, is accepted to ASIA CCS'21.

 *Oct.
 2020*: Our paper on large scale small graphs computation with GPUs, SwarmGraph, is accepted to HPCC'20.